 In 1999, the company renewed a \$175 million, three year accounts receivable sales agreement with a bank, an increase from \$150 million under the old agreement.
 The agreement involves the sale of accounts receivable to the company's wholly owned, special purpose corporation (SPC).
 The SPC in turn sells an undivided interest in a revolving pool of eligible receivables as funding is required.
-Under terms of the agreement, the SPC's assets are available to Sactory its ourgations prior to any distribution to its shareholders.
+Under terms of the agreement, the SPC's assets are available to satisfy its obligations prior to any distribution to its shareholders.
 The company maintains responsibility for processing and collecting all receivables.
 Accounts receivable at December 31, 1999 and 1998, are net of \$135 million and \$43 million of receivables sold.
-Other, net non-operating expense includes costs in lieu of interest of \$6.1 million, \$2.9 million and \$2.5 million associated with this agreement in 1000 1000 and 1000 and 1000. satisfy its obligations prior to any distribution to its shareholders.
-The with this agreement in 1999, 1998 and 1997.
+Other, net non-operating expense includes costs in lieu of interest of \$6.1 million, \$2.9 million and \$2.5 million associated with this agreement in 1999, 1998 and 1997.